The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

 If you’ve worked long and hard to be fit and trim, you may not take kindly to the idea of pregnancy’s portliness.
 While you might envy a friend who slipped back into her old jeans a week after delivery, gaining weight is now part of the program.

 You shouldn’t go hog wild, of course.
-The best way to ensure that you and your baby enjoy a problem-free pregnancy is to keep your total weight gain—determined by your weight when you conceived—within the guidelines set by the National Academy of Sciences (see chart, opposite, top).
+The best way to ensure that you and your baby enjoy a problem-free pregnancy is to keep your total weight gain—determined by your weight when you conceived—within the guidelines set by the National Academy of Sciences.
 The American College of Obstetricians and Gynecologists (ACOG) advises that you put on pounds gradually—beginning in the second trimester.
 There are real dangers, however, in gaining too little.

 “Low prepregnancy weight and inadequate weight gain during pregnancy are dominant contributors to intrauterine growth retardation and low birth weight,” reads an ACOG bulletin.
 However, a woman who starts out underweight, then gains the recommended amount of weight improves the likelihood that she will have a full-term baby.